mrhdias/secutio/docs/index.md

 Description of each of the properties that can be used in tasks.

 - **action**: the action that is executed on the server when the event is triggered;
-- **attribute-action**: replaces the "action" property with the specified attribute, which should be present on the element with the 'data-tasks' attribute.
-This property overrides the default and allows actions to be unique.
-	Example: default action "/action/edit" and unique "/action/\<id\>/edit" for the element;
 - **method**: set a request method (GET, POST, PUT, PATCH or DELETE) to indicate the desired action to be performed for a given resource;
-- **attribute-method**: replaces the "method" property with the specified attribute, which should be present on the element with the 'data-tasks' attribute.
-This property override the default "method";
 - **trigger**: specifies the event that triggers the request;
-- **attribute-trigger**: replaces the "trigger" property with the specified attribute, which should be present on the element with the 'data-tasks' attribute.
-This property override the default "trigger";
 - **collect-data**: uses the data attributes given by the first element within the document that matches the specified selector as a source of data;
 - **file-path**: Used to load JSON data directly from a file to apply to templates.
 It only works if the action and method are not specified.
 It is ideal for creating dynamic content on static websites;

 The following properties can be used both client-side and server-side via custom HTTP header:

-- **target**: uses the first document element that matches the specified CSS selector as the final destination for data association with the template;
+- **target**: uses the first document element that matches the specified CSS selector as the final destination for data association with the template.
+The string "this" indicates that the target of the replacement is the element that triggered the action;
 - **template**: this property enables you to choose the template for use to associate the data.
 If the name starts with the character "#", it indicates that the template is embedded in the destination page and corresponds to the "id" of the element to be utilized.
 Conversely, if it starts with "@", it signifies that it is a template to be loaded from the templates directory;
 - **remove**: uses a list of document elements matching the specified group of CSS selectors to be removed before inserting the template into the destination.
 - **swap**: this property controls how content is swapped into the target element.
 The following "swaps" are available: